We use cookies to try and give you a better experience in Freshdesk.

 2 Comments

-Allan Rodgers posted 9 months ago
+Allan Rodgers posted about 1 year ago

 Can you possibly try again to post this in tips & tricks?
 I think it's super useful for beginners.
 I knew most of it but didn't know you could assign multiple fixtures to the same address, so I definitely appreciate your post